 It was a silent light and it cost less than twenty bucks.
 Tons of people approached my table simply to ask where I bought that light; after I told them they stayed, examined the table and bought stuff.
 Prior to the light, they’d had no incentive to walk in my direction or even look my way.
 Remember, not everyone may have caught your performance; sometimes people will make purchases based solely on the strength of your merch display.
 Get your table an attention-grabber for those people who may have missed your killer performance.

 Use Mannequins To Highlight Your Merch

 Retail stores routinely use mannequins to display their latest fashion trends, and with good reason too; mannequins work.
 If you’re selling T-shirts, I strongly suggest you pick up a couple of torso mannequins from Amazon.com, they’re about 30 bucks a pop.
-See the picture below as an example and click to see in store:
+See the picture below as an example:

 Let me state the obvious here as well, shirts which are folded, should be folded neatly with the logo or design clearly displayed as in the example above.

 Don’t Display Too Many Cd’s

 Let me clarify here; if you have multiple projects for sale, by all means display each!
 However, if you’re just starting out and you only have one album to sell, for goodness’ sake don’t COVER the table with your entire inventory of CDs.
 Give the illusion that your CD has already been selling wildly and that there aren’t too many left.
 Scarcity is one of the most successful marketing strategies still being used to this day in various markets.
 The example picture above shows a handful of CDs in the middle of the table – believe me when I tell you – what you see is NOT their full inventory.
 In this case, less is more.